mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 - Store data in fields if each data point contains a different value.
 - Store numeric values as fields ([tag values](/influxdb/v2.0/reference/glossary/#tag-value) only support string values).

+Store data in tag and field *values*, not in keys, for better performance and easier querying.
+To learn more, see [avoid encoding data in measurements and keys](#avoid-encoding-data-in-measurements-and-keys).

 ## Avoid too many series

 {{% oss-only %}}